SergKozyrev/OnlineShop/README.md

 layout (discounted percent should be calculated from price and discountedPrice)
 * If both price and discountedPrice fields are null – display value of placeholder field instead of price.
-* You should replace “thumbnail” properties values to paths to extracted images from layout files and use them in template.